max-taylor/Chisel-GPT/readme.md

 - [ ] Include previous messages and responses in the openai request
 - [ ] Modify !help, to include the custom command; !chat
-- [ ] Replace the async_openai package with a package that allows you to set the seed, this will allow full deterministic responses
 - [ ] Improve the prompt